-- Software options must be installed on both system controllers in a redundant system. - Software options must be reinstalled if the CPU is replaced.
+- Software options must be installed on both system controllers in a redundant system. - Optional software must be installed every time you update the generic software to ensure NVRAM update. - Software options must be reinstalled if the CPU is replaced.

 Because of the reliability of the CPU, failures requiring replacement are very rare occurrences.